-A bone doctor is commonly referred to as an orthopedic surgeon or an orthopedist.
+A bone doctor is called commonly as an orthopedic surgeon or an orthopedist.
 They specialize in the diagnosis, treatment, and prevention of conditions and injuries that affect the musculoskeletal system, which includes bones, muscles, tendons, ligaments, and joints.

 What is A Bone Doctor?